Should You Make Additional Mortgage Payments?

 Figuring What Works For You

-Good financial advisors realize don’t treat people like robots: the best financial strategy is the one that works for their client’s habits, lifestyles, and preferences.
-While on a purely numbers basis, the Zabrowski’s can probably come out ahead by investing their savings instead of making additional mortgage payments, they need to be realistic about what makes sense for themselves.
-Many people struggle to accumulate money and need incentives to save and barriers to spending.
-If the goal of mortgage payoff excites them and the encouragement of paying less interest is what it takes to get the Zabrowski’s to keep skimming off those dollars, then they should take advantage of that motivation.
-It’s a lot harder to take money out of home equity than it is from a mutual fund, so some families find that the best wealth building strategy for them is paying off their mortgage as quickly as possible.
+If the goal of an early mortgage payoff excites them and the encouragement of paying less interest is what it takes to get the Zabrowskis to keep skimming off those dollars, then they should take advantage of that motivation.
+It’s a lot harder to withdraw money from home equity than from a mutual fund, so some families find that the best wealth-building strategy for them is paying off their mortgage as quickly as possible.
 Everyone else should save and then invest the rest.

-Just By the way: 3 Tips For Early Mortgage Payoff
+Just By the Way: Three Tips for Early Mortgage Payoff

 Subscribe to the Newsletter